-One woman, "Sophie", said she felt "violated" after a video featuring her was viewed hundreds of thousands of times when it was uploaded online.
+"Sophie" said she felt "violated" after sex videos featuring her were viewed hundreds of thousands of times when they were uploaded online.

 Pornhub said it "strongly condemns" revenge porn.